RickyDane/CoDriver/README.md

 ### Basic features
 - Navigate through directories as you know it
 - Copy & Paste files and folders
-- Delete file and folders
+- Delete files and folders
 - Create files and folders
 - Switch between "big buttons"- and list mode